Azure-Samples/contoso-creative-writer/README.md

 ## Evaluating results

 Contoso Creative Writer uses evaluators to assess application response quality.
-The 4 metrics the evaluators in this project assess are Coherence, Fluency, Relevance and Groundedness.
+The 5 metrics the evaluators in this project assess are Coherence, Fluency, Relevance, Groundedness and Content Safety.
 A custom `evaluate.py` script has been written to run all evaulations for you.

 1. To run the script run the following commands: